 Mom would always make a big batch of sinangag with pork tocino and longanisa to start off the family’s day.
 This simple, but flavorful side dish is so easy to follow that you’ll want to make it every day.

 Garlic rice in Filipino cuisine

-Garlic rice, also known as “sinangag,” is a big staple in traditional Filipino breakfasts–this started in the Philippines and you can find it in many Filipino American homes, restaurants, and fast food companies like Jollibee and Chowking.
+Garlic rice, also known as “sinangag,” is a big staple in traditional Filipino breakfasts (just like pandesal)–this started in the Philippines and you can find it in many Filipino American homes, restaurants, and fast food companies like Jollibee and Chowking.

-Unlike the colorful fried rice found in Chinese restaurants or other Asian restaurants, garlic fried rice has four basic ingredients: oil, minced garlic, rice, and salt.
+Unlike the colorful fried rice with Chinese sausages found in Chinese restaurants or Thai basil fried rice, garlic fried rice has four basic ingredients: oil, minced garlic, rice, and salt.
 The beauty of this side dish is its simplicity.